ryayoung/py-excel-solver/README.md

 #### Now, let's try switching the 2nd constraint in the previous problem from '<= 2000' to '= 1984'.
 If you were using Scipy, this wouldn't be possible without making two new separate arrays to store this constraint.

-NOTE: This is _not_ necessary, but I've re-ordered the constraint to put the equality on the bottom.
+NOTE: This is _NOT_ necessary, but I've re-ordered the constraints so the equality is on the bottom.
 You can have them in any order you like.
 #### Code
 ```python
 import solver